ELEMENTARY PARENT/STUDENT HANDBOOK

 HISTORY OF SACRED HEART SCHOOL

 The school plant, in 1980, consisted of four classrooms and office facilities, which served the needs of the School of Religion as well.
 In 1983, a major building project was begun which added four classrooms, offices and faculty quarters to the existing buildings.
 Each September another grade was added until September of 1987 when classes finally ranged from kindergarten to the eighth grade.
-The final construction of Sacred Heart School was completed in the fall of 1988 and consisted of a permanent kindergarten, library, science lab, and computer room.
+The final construction of Sacred Heart School was completed in the fall of 1988 and consisted of the Kindergarten classroom, library, science lab, and computer room.
 With St. Jude School in Westlake, Sacred Heart School is one of the last constructed in the Archdiocese of Los Angeles.

 Our students attend Mass every Friday and participate in service projects for a variety of causes throughout the school year.
 There are many traditions the students participate in annually and each year’s circumstances give rise to ways students can help those in need.
 Devotions to Mary and Saints are included in a truly ‘Catholic Culture’ that makes students bold witnesses in society as they uphold Christian values and principles.
 Students who graduate from Sacred Heart School attend local high schools with great success.